 عنوان مقاله [English]

+Nowadays, comparing the urban planning standards to the use of green spaces in different cities of Iran, it is clear that many cities face major shortcomings in this regard.
+Also inappropriate frequency and lack of fair distribution have caused problems for people such as uneasy access.
+The objective of this study was to investigate urban socio-economic homogeneous neighborhoods to emphasize the fair use of green spaces.
 Measurement of green space at the neighborhood level is very important, because neighborhoods are in the primary level for action on green space strategies.
-Neighborhood means closeness and connectivity and can be defined as the domain of homogeneous characteristics.
+Neighborhood means closeness and connectivity can be defined as the domain of homogeneous characteristics.
 Green space inequality can ease environmental health inequalities.
 Thus, identifying vulnerable neighborhoods and demographic groups plays an important role in epidemiologic research and healthy urban planning.
 Therefore, in this study, the level of green space in the social and economic homogeneous neighborhoods of the city is investigated, and the currently existing inequalities are explained.
 Therefore, the main questions of the research that are taken into consideration are as follows:

-1-What is the per capita position of the green space in the neighborhoods?
+1. What is the per capita position of the green space in the neighborhoods?

 2. What is the ranking of green spaces in the neighborhoods of Sari in terms of social justice?

 The present study is an applied research and uses descriptive-analytical method.
 Data collection is based on documentary and statistical method conducted in the Iranian Green Spaces and Parks Organization and statistical block of Sari Municipality.
 Analysis of the collected data, determine the indexes and ranking of the options used by hierarchical analysis models.
 The indicators were screened and calibrated using Delphi technique.
 To investigate spatial analysis, the weights of the matrices of indices and altars (neighborhoods) along with complicated calculations of TOPSIS model by several software packages.